nic-fisher/noughts-and-crosses/README.md

 ### Todo

-- Tidy up board generation and move to ui.rs
+- Create channel for app
+- Run input in seperate thread
-- Create struct for game state that includes board_state(cells), current_player, winner
+- Create mod for Computer that runs on seperate thread